 The optional remote panel is shipped separately for field installation and wiring.

-24 VAC control wiring must be connected between the remote panel and the unit control center.
-This wiring is connected point-to-point from the remote panel terminal strip to the unit terminal strip.
-Refer to the remote panel wiring diagram for details.
+24 VAC control wiring must be connected between the remote panel and the units control center.

+All required field wiring is illustrated by dashed lines on the unit and remote panel ladder diagrams.
+These field connections are to be accomplished by point-topoint wiring from the remote panels terminal strip to the unit's terminal strip.
+Terminals are illustrated as squares surrounding the terminals ID.
+For unit specific wiring requirements please refer to the unit and remote panel wiring diagram for further illustration.

-Note: Any sensor(s) or temperature adjustment dial(s) on the remote panel must be run with shielded cable or in separate conduit.
+Note: Any sensor(s) or temperature adjustment dial(s) located on or in the remote panel must be run with shielded cable or in separate conduit.